top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/25_saviors.md

 ## Duckiebot setup notes {#demo-saviors-duckiebot-setup}

-Currently the bot has to be on the devel-saviors-demo branch on git.
+Currently the bot has to be on the devel-saviors-jan15 branch on git.
 Furthermore the additional package sk-image has to be installed (`sudo apt-get install python-skimage`)

 ## Pre-flight checklist {#demo-saviors-pre-flight}